Camping Gear

 Kitchen:

-Dutch Oven-We have a few different options for Dutch ovens depending on what you plan on doing with them.
-If you are going to be cooking over a camp stove, we prefer using an enamel coated dutch oven for ease of use.
-If you plan on cooking over fire, we prefer a traditional cast iron dutch oven.
+Dutch Oven-If you plan on cooking over fire, we prefer a traditional cast iron dutch oven.
 We use our 6 qt. size most often!

 Kettle-We use this cute little Barebones kettle to heat water for coffee.